punktDe/vagrant-opnsense/README.md

 Selecting the OPNsense version
 ------------------------------

-You can set the variable `$opnsense_release` to either `21.1` or `21.7` in [Vagrantfile](Vagrantfile)
-to select the matching major release version.
-This requires destruction and re-provisioning of the box if you want to change it after initial provisioning.
+You can set the variable `$opnsense_release` to the desired OPNsense release e.g. `21.7` in [Vagrantfile](Vagrantfile) to select the matching major release version.
+Likewise you can set `$opnsense_box` to the base box version to bootstrap from.
+For `21.7` that is `punktde/freebsd-121-ufs`.
+Probably switching to 13.0 or 13.1 for OPNsense 22.1.

 Provision the VM
 ----------------